NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 IPOPT array.

-It should be noted that some routines may behave poorly or unpredictably when using 4-byte reals (-DBUILD_4=ON).
+It should be noted that some routines may behave poorly or unpredictably when using 4-byte reals (libip_4).
 For instance, there is an ATAN2 function used for polar stereo grids where for certain grids/coordinates, floating point differences between 4-byte output values (~1e-7) can be amplified into noticeable differences in output field values.
+Some applications may therefore benefit from the use of 8-byte reals (libip_d).

 ### Bilinear Interpolation